Company magazines, house journals and staff dances

 The exhibition also includes a few items relating to company social events, especially staff dinners and dances.
 These can play an important part in working life.
 Again they help to foster a sense of community and are also seen as a reward for hard work and loyal service.
 The Maritime Archives and Library holds a number of small items from such events, mainly invitations and menus and a few photographs.

 Some jobs had their own journals highlighting issues specific to their role.
 Radio Officers were employed by companies such as Marconi and Siemens, who then placed them on a vessel.
 So while they were part of the crew, they were also slightly apart because they were not employed by the shipping company.
 Because of their work they were also part of a wider community linked by radio signals across the globe.
-The display includes a copy of The Signal, Journal of the Radio Officers’ Union, January – February 1956.
+The display included a copy of The Signal, Journal of the Radio Officers’ Union, January – February 1956.